-Here are our 7 takeaways from The 4-Hour Work Week.
+Here are our 7 takeaways from The 4-Hour Work Week

 - Go on an information diet.
-From checking emails every ten minutes to subscribing to a gazillion blogs, Ferriss believes that as a society, we’ve become so blinded by our fear of missing out that we’ve lost sight of what we’re doing it all for.
-We’re clouding our own vision with self made distraction and the only way around it is to ‘unplug and reset’.
+From checking emails every ten minutes to subscribing to a gazillion blogs, Ferriss believes that as a society, we’ve become so blinded by our fear of missing out, that we’ve lost sight of what we’re doing it all for.
+We’re clouding our own vision with self-made distraction and the only way around it is to ‘unplug and reset’.

 - Outsource, outsource, outsource.
 Ferriss has a way of making you look at the menial tasks in your life in a brand new light.
-‘But I don’t have any menial tasks!
+‘But, I don’t have any menial tasks!
 If I don’t do it, then who will?’
 I hear you say.
 If that’s you, then you’re exactly the type that needs to read this book.
-Sometimes, we just need to get over ourselves and accept the fact that a) much of what you do could be done by anyone under appropriate instruction, b) some tasks that you carry out could actually be dropped all together and nobody would notice, and c) it doesn’t mean that you care any less about what you do, or the people that you do it for.
-It just means that you also care about you.
+Sometimes, we need to get over ourselves and accept the fact that a) much of what you do could be done by anyone under appropriate instruction, b) some tasks that you carry out could actually be dropped all together and nobody would notice, and c) it doesn’t mean that you care any less about what you do, or the people that you do it for.
+It means that you also care about you.

 What I loved about this book is the way it made me see the potential to streamline so much of what I do – and I am not a naturally streamlined person.
 Your work, business and personal life can all be improved by taking a step back, a reshuffle, and a spring clean.
 One thing that unsettled me slightly about Ferriss’ views is that he can be quite impersonal, or seem a bit cold.
-He outsources everything and jumps from country to country, so one gets the sense that personal relationships aren’t high up on his agenda and – he’d have to be quite a solitary guy.
-That said, you can take from the 4-Hour Work Week what you need to suit your lifestyle and what you do in your freed up time to enrich your own life in entirely up to you.
+He outsources everything and jumps from country to country, so one gets the sense that personal relationships aren’t high on his agenda, and he’d have to be quite a solitary guy.
+That said, you can take from The 4-Hour Work Week what you need to suit your lifestyle and what you do in your freed up time to enrich your own life is entirely up to you.

 We’d love to hear your thoughts on how The 4-Hour Work Week has helped you unplug and reset!
 Let us know in the comments below.